AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-14504** - Terraform relies on the API get_instance_by_id / CLI "firewall_instance get instance --instance_id <ID>" to refresh the state of the aviatrix_firewall_instance resource.
 However, in some Azure FireNet deployments the API returns the incorrect value for the attached transit gateway.
 - **AVX-17620** - Improved stateful firewall duplicate rule checks if duplicate rules are already present in the system.
 - **AVX-17332** - While onboarding a Google account either through UI or Terraform, subsequent onboarding attempts with incorrect Google Project ID will display an error.
+- **AVX-18148** - Excessive load on cloudxd induced due to rsyslog monitoring certain user visible changes.Excessive email alerts generated about rsyslog while trying to reduce rsyslog monitoring load on core processes.
 - **AVX-18291** - Daily controller backup failing with traceback on command 'tar' returning non-zero exit status.
 - **AVX-18700** - When the stateful firewall rules configured on a gateway reaches a limit of 500 and above, while performing "Add/Delete/Insert" operations the following error may be encountered - "Command to execute too long".